-3. A link to online registration will be sent to our ski/board club distribution.
-How do you get on the distribution?
+3. A link to online registration will be sent to our ski/board club email distribution list and posted on our Facebook group.
+How do you get on the email distribution?
 Contact Chris Janota at the above email.

 4. All students need to ski with a buddy.
 Please don’t send your student out if s/he doesn’t have anyone with whom to ski or board.
 We do have adults on the hills who can ski with students that get split from his/her group, but it is more fun and safer for everyone if each student has at least one buddy.

 5. These rates are Afton Alps' prices- not Capitol Hill's.
 This is a discounted rate- a great deal to get your student on the slope.